Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

 \subsection{Random mutation}

-By mutation of parent sequence $a$ into $b$ we understand a random process, so that the mutation radius is a random variable.
-The simplest form of mutation, called {\em point mutation}, is the random process of independently substituting each letter in $a$ to any of the other $\alpha-1$ letters with probability $\mu$.
-At its simplest, with one parameter, there is an equal probability $\mu/(\alpha-1)$ of mutating to each other base.
-Such mutation corresponds also to additive noise: $b=a+c$, where $c$ is a sequence obtained by point mutation of the origin in $\cH_\alpha^l$ (the sequence with all letters equal to zero --- the additive unit of the field $GF(\alpha)$).
-The parameter $\mu$ is called {\em mutation rate}.
+By mutation we understand a random process of transforming the parent string $a$ into offspring $b$, so that the mutation radius is a random variable.
+The simplest form of mutation, called \emph{point mutation}, is the random process of independently substituting each letter in the parent string $a\in\{1,\ldots,\alpha\}^l$ to any of the other $\alpha-1$ letters with probability $\mu$.
+At its simplest, with one parameter, there is an equal probability $\mu/(\alpha-1)$ of mutating to each of the $\alpha-1$ letters.
+The parameter $\mu$ is called the \emph{mutation rate}.
 For point mutation, the probability of mutating by radius $r\in[0,l]$ is given by the binomial distribution: